Battery Haulers, Refurbishers, Processors

 Click the headings below to learn more about your obligations as a service provider.

-If you are a battery hauler, refurbisher or processor under the Batteries Regulation, you must create an account in the RPRA’s Registry.
+If you are a battery hauler, refurbisher or processor under the Batteries Regulation, you must create an account in RPRA’s Registry.

 Register